quipucords/quipucords/docs/source/man.rst

 ``--name=name``

   Required.
-Contains the credential entry to display.
+Contains the name of the credential entry to display.

 Clearing Credentials